JimBobSquarePants/Cruncher/README.md

 Cruncher comes with some helpers to make adding methods easier.

-Simply add `@using Cruncher.Web` to your view and use the following methods to add resources.
+Simply add `@using Cruncher` to your view and use the following methods to add resources.

 ``` csharp
 // Default.